 Marijuana addiction also affects your mental health.
 While some people use marijuana to relax, it can actually worsen anxiety and depression in the long run.
 It can mess with your brain chemistry and make it harder to cope with stress.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) prolonged marijuana use can worsen mental health issues.

-And marijuana can affect your motivation making it harder to get things done and fulfill your responsibilities.
+And marijuana can affect your motivation making it harder to get things done and fulfil your responsibilities.
 It can also cause mood swings and irritability which can strain your relationships with others.

 Social and Occupational